Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Introduction

 \section{Introduction}

 Gauge symmetries, that provide the standard model's description of interactions, are fascinating.
-They have many interesting properties, that make them an excellent playground for endless studies of non perturbative physics.
-They offer puzzling phenomena to study and understand, and solve, due to their rich symmetry and non-perturbative nature; perhaps the most famous one is the confinement of quarks in Quantum Chromodynamics (QCD) and other non-Abelian gauge theories \cite{Wilson}, but many others too.
+They have many interesting properties, that make them an excellent playground for endless studies of non-perturbative physics.
+They offer puzzling phenomena to study, understand, and solve, due to their rich symmetry and non-perturbative nature; perhaps the most famous one is the confinement of quarks in Quantum Chromodynamics (QCD) and other non-Abelian gauge theories~\cite{wilson_confinement_1974}.

-Asymptotic freedom \cite{Gross1973} tells us that in high energies the coupling of QCD is very small, allowing one to use perturbation theory and Feynman diagrams to describe and understand collider physics very well.
+Asymptotic freedom~\cite{gross_ultraviolet_1973} tells us that the coupling of QCD is small at high energies, allowing one to use perturbation theory and Feynman diagrams to describe and understand collider physics.
 However, the other, non-perturbative low energy physics side, is yet to be understood.
-A very successful approach to that has been lattice gauge theory \cite{Wilson,KogutLattice}, where spacetime is discretized in a way that allows one to regularize the theory in a gauge invariant manner, and to perform very successful Monte-Carlo calculations of many important physical properties - such as the hadronic spectrum \cite{FLAG2013}.
-On the other hand, as the Monte-Carlo calculations are done in a Euclidean spacetime, they do not allow, in general, to consider real-time evolution, and encounter the fermionic sign problem \cite{Troyer2005} in many physically relevant scenarios required, for example, for the study of the exotic phases of QCD \cite{Fukushima2011}.
+A very successful approach to that has been through lattice gauge theories~\cite{wilson_confinement_1974,kogut_introduction_1979}, where spacetime is discretized in a way that allows one to regularize the theory in a gauge invariant manner, and to perform successful Monte-Carlo calculations of many important physical properties -- such as the hadronic spectrum~\cite{flag_working_group_review_2014}.
+On the other hand, as the Monte-Carlo calculations are carried out in Euclidean spacetime, they do not allow, in general, to consider real-time evolution and encounter the fermionic sign problem~\cite{troyer_computational_2005} in many physically relevant scenarios required, for example, for the study of exotic phases of QCD~\cite{fukushima_phase_2011}.

-Recently, much effort has been put into lattice gauge theories from the quantum information and optics point of view, suggesting new ways to tackle these problems.
-One is quantum simulation \cite{Zohar2015a,Wiese2013,Dalmonte2016}, which suggests to map the gauge theory degrees of freedom to those of a controllable quantum system that could be used as an analog experiment, or a digital quantum computer for gauge theories.
-The other involves the application of tensor network tools, such as MPS or PEPS \cite{Verstraete2008,Orus2014}.
+Recently, much effort has been put into lattice gauge theories from the quantum information and computation point of view, suggesting new ways to tackle these problems.
+One is quantum simulation~\cite{zohar_quantum_2016,wiese_ultracold_2013,dalmonte_lattice_2016}, which suggests to map the gauge theory degrees of freedom to those of a controllable quantum system that could be used as an analog experiment, or a digital quantum computer for gauge theories.
+The other involves the application of tensor network tools, such as MPS or PEPS~\cite{verstraete_matrix_2008,orus_practical_2014}.